Cooling and Humidification

 FOGGING VS. WET WALLS

-Fogging systems have small pipes that are mounted throughout the greenhouse and have emitters that can be adjusted as needed to control quantity of fog being dispersed allowing for full control of creating consistent environments in the greenhouse regardless of where your plants are growing.
+Fogging systems have small pipes with emitters that are mounted throughout the greenhouse.
+These can be adjusted as needed to control the quantity of moisture being dispersed throughout the greenhouse.
+This creates a consistent environment in your greenhouse, regardless of the climate your plants are growing in.

-When your environmental controller triggers your cooling system to activate a wet wall the pad vent must first begin to pump water onto the pad and then, when sufficient, it will begin to blow air across the cool, wet pad and, eventually, blow over the entire crop before leaving the building.
+When a wet wall’s environmental controller is activated, the pad vent first begins to pump water, when sufficiently wet, the cooling system then begins to blow air across the cool, wet pad and ultimately, over the entire crop, before leaving the building through mechanical ventilation.

-Fog system emitters are connected to fully charged, low-pressure pipes that allow the fog to be dispersed immediately upon being triggered, reducing transition times between cooling and ventilation cycles.
+Forever Flowering is committed to creating efficient and sustainable greenhouse solutions with the lowest carbon footprint.
+To this end, our fogging systems are connected to fully charged, low pressure piping that allows the fog to be dispersed immediately upon being triggered.
+This reduces the transition time between cooling and ventilation cycles.

-A client was operating approximately 40,000 sq ft of canopy and running his wet wall 24/7 to keep the environment hospitable for his flowering plants.
+We had a client who was operating approximately 40,000 sq. ft of canopy while running his wet wall 24/7 in order to keep his greenhouse environment hospitable for his flowering plants.

-He measured just under 40,000 gallons of water being used each day in his cooling system.
+In an attempt to determine how much water he was consuming per day, he installed a water flow meter on the inlet of his pad vent system.
+He measured just under 40,000 gallons of water being used each day in his wet wall cooling system.

 That equates to one gallon of water per square foot of canopy to cool his greenhouse.
 We determined that, considering his environmental location, using a fogging system would enable the farmer to decrease his water usage by approx. 25% per day.
 From 40,000 gallons per day to 29,000 gallons per day.